CodeShayk/JSONPredicate/README.md

 ```
 ## Getting Started
 The library provides a powerful, flexible way to evaluate complex conditional logic against JSON objects, making it ideal for business rules, filtering, validation, and many other use cases in .NET applications.
-> Please see [wiki](https://github.com/CodeShayk/JSONPredicate/wiki) for comprehensive documentation to integrate JSONPredicate in your project.

 #### i.
 Expression Syntax
 The expression syntax is ([JSONPath] [Comparison Operator] [Value]) [Logical Operator] ([JSONPath] [Comparison Operator] [Value])
 #### ii.
 Supported Operators
 - Comparison Operators - `eq`, `in`, `gt`, `gte`, `lt`, `lte` & `Not`
 - Logical Operators - `and` & `or`
 ### Example
 ```
 var customer = new {